Anthonypaige/investnurenergy/src/content/post/ecobee-smart-thermostats-buying-guide.md

 ### **Ecobee Smart Thermostat Premium: The Ultimate Choice**

-Retailing at $249, the Smart Thermostat Premium is Ecobee's flagship model.
+Retailing at $249, the [Ecobee Premium](shopping/affiliate-marketplace) is Ecobee's flagship model.
 It encompasses all the features of the Enhanced model, along with a host of additional capabilities.

 #### **Additional Features Over Enhanced Model**